kitizl/leyden/python/README.md

 So this will be the first project where I need to build a static site generator in the first place, because I have not really made one before either.

+Features/requirements:

+Shamelessly stealing this from [Wikipedia](https://en.wikipedia.org/wiki/Static_site_generator)

+- A template in HTML
+- Templating system
+- Content in the form of markdown or rST (one file === one webpage)
+- Structural metadata in the form of a YAML file
+- plaintext files start with a YAML header
+- "templates" start with an underscore.

+Note that SSGs written in python already exist, such as [Pelican](https://getpelican.com/).
+However, I will not be using those as a starting point at all, and will instead work as close to scratch as possible.